Amyh97/milestoneProject3/README.md

 -	Browsing recipes for inspiration
 -	Wishing to add a recipe to the community

 This project is the best way to help users achieve what they are looking for because other similar recipe websites do not have the ability to search by different categories, such as diet requirements, allergies, protein source, carbs and type of cuisine, which this website offers.
+In addition they do not allow users to search for inspiration based off of one defining feature.
 ### User stories:
 -	As a new visitor to the website I want to easily search for recipes that meet a set requirement.
 -	As a frequent visitor to the website I want to be able to add recipes to share with other users.